Overthinkr/TravMore/README.md

 5. **Investment Opportunities:** Users can invest in handpicked locations and have a chance to contribute to their growth.
 Receive incentives upon visiting and supporting these locations.

 6. **Community Forum:** Engage with the TravMore community on the Forum.
 Find answers to your travel-related quest

+## How to Run
+1. Access the website travmore.netlify.app
+2. To test all the functionalities locally :
+   --npm install
+   --npm run dev
+   --add VITE_APIKEY=L0-2LCY4n1A2kedFrMAlPVsd9bjfFL9RmaA-JTv-Sgg to .env file
+3. TravMoreAPI cannot be tested locally due to our connections string being exposed.